FRCDashboard/FRCDashboard/README.md

 This version of the code was created to serve as a boilerplate for other teams' UIs, and to be team-ambiguous.

 If, however, you still wish to view or utilize the team's original code, it can be found [here](/frc1418/2016-UI) (2016 code).
-Be warned that it is very outdated and poorly coded and is not recommended.
+Be warned that although it has some useful features which this code doesn't have yet, it is very outdated and poorly coded and is not recommended.

 [2015 UI](/frc1418/2015-ui) (NOT Recommended!)
 [2014 code](/frc1418/2014) (All our 2014 robot code, including the UI, lumped together in one confusing repository.
 Please, please don't use this one.)

+## Setting up

 ## Running the code